Open World Research Initiative consortium

-The programme’s research strand on Multilingual Communities addresses the growing linguistic diversity of urban communities around the globe and its implications for the structure of language and communication, identity, and policy.
-We approach the study of urban multilingualism from the perspective of ‘laboratory urbanism’ as an opportunity to investigate the role of networking and partnerships in keeping up with the rapid pace of urban change; and from a contact linguistics perspective that is grounded in functionalist theory and which addresses linguistic structures and structural changes in both their communicative and language-typological context.
+The programme’s research strand on Multilingual Communities addressed the growing linguistic diversity of urban communities around the globe and its implications for the structure of language and communication, identity, and policy.
+We approached the study of urban multilingualism from the perspective of ‘laboratory urbanism’ as an opportunity to investigate the role of networking and partnerships in keeping up with the rapid pace of urban change; and from a contact linguistics perspective that is grounded in functionalist theory and which addresses linguistic structures and structural changes in both their communicative and language-typological context.

 Cross-Language Dynamics: Reshaping Community